dsmun-conf/website/committees/ls.md

 Best of luck and see you soon in Chandbagh!

-Divyansh Nautiyal,
+Divyansh Nautiyal
-Speaker,
+Speaker
-Lok Sabha, 2019.
+Lok Sabha

 ## Agenda